 Warren’s expertise as a western historian makes him uniquely qualified to speak on a variety of subjects about the “Old West.”

+In the late 19th century a young man named Henry McCarty changed his name to William H. Bonney and became one of the best-known historical characters of our Western mythology.
+We know him as “Billy the Kid.”
 Who was this young Irish lad who was so loved by the Hispanic community of the Southwest?
-How was he able to remain so likeable, courteous, and full of fun when others around him had hardened to stone to endure a violent lifestyle?
-This probe into the mind of Billy Bonney and the war-torn land that he loved may give an audience a new understanding of the dichotomous nature of history.
+Warren presents the lesser-known facts about this young man’s life and the war-torn land that he loved to give an audience a new understanding of the dichotomous nature of history.
 One person’s “bad man” is another person’s “good guy.”

 If you were dictating your experiences to an ambitious writer hungry for your life story, are there episodes from your past that you would simply not mention?
 This is one of the human propensities that can taint a biography based solely upon the reminiscences of its protagonist.
 Add to this research-deterrent a taciturn personality—a man whose speech was so laconic that most of his answers were delivered in monotonic phrases that only occasionally extended to full-length sentences.